 University Park, IL 60484

-In the Summer 2013 issue, we offer six articles covering an array of topics of interest to teachers invested in employing technology in their classrooms.
+, we offer five articles covering an array of topics of interest to teachers and other professionals invested in employing technology in their classrooms and computer professions.

 JCT thanks SIGCT for its continued sponsorship and promotion of this online journal.
 If you would like to become involved as a SIGCT volunteer, please contact the president, Dr. Veronica McGowan, at email@example.com.

-We hope you enjoy reading the Summer 2013 issue of the Journal for Computing Teachers.
+We hope you enjoy reading the Winter 2014 issue of the Journal for Computing Teachers.